sharispe/sm-tools-evaluation/README.md

 * 1M pairs of terms
 * 100M pairs of terms

+For each test, 3 samples have been generated in order to reduce the probability the evaluation of the performance is biased by abnormal sampling.
+As an example the test composed of 1K pairs of terms is composed of three different samples r1, r2, r3.
+Moreover for each sample (e.g. r1), three runs (r1.0, r1.1, r1.2) have been performed, to reduce the probability results are biased by abnormal operating system behavior or material lags.

-The sets of pairs of terms have been generated using the Java class BenchmarkBuilder_GO_TermToTerm?
+The sets of pairs of terms composing the 3 samples of each test have been generated using the Java class BenchmarkBuilder_GO_TermToTerm

 BenchmarkBuilder_GO_TermToTerm is used to generate benchmarks composed of pairs of GO terms.
 It has been used to generate TSV files containing pairs of GO terms identifiers (one per line).
 Four sizes of benchmarks are considered (1K, 10K, 1M and 100M).
-For each size, three sets of pairs are generated.
+As we said, for each size, three sets of pairs are generated.
 The benchmarks are built selecting random pairs of terms specified in the Biological Process aspect of the GO.
-In other terms, all pairs are of classes are composed of classes subsumed by GO:0008150
+In other terms, all pairs are of classes are composed of classes subsumed by the term GO:0008150

+The samples can be found at: resources/data/go/benchmarks

+We selected Lin Information Content based  (IC-based) measure to evaluate the performance of the tools.
+Lin is a commonly used measures to compare two concepts/terms defined in an ontology.
+It requires the Most Informative Common Ancestor of the compared terms and (by default) Resnik IC to be computed.
+This two treatments are the most time consuming of all IC-based measures (e.g. Resnik, Lin, SimRel) and IC-based measures are the most commonly used measures.

+The script which is used to perform the test can be found at /scripts/go/GO_T2T.sh

+##### Constraint
+We set two constraints:
+- memory consumption : processes cannot use more than 4Go memory
+- Time constraint : processes cannot take more than two hours

+If those constraints are not respected the execution is stopped.

+##### Results

+###### Observations

+* FastSemSim produces a large number of values set to None, which cannot be exploited by other algorithms.
+This is not an error in the test.
+This is due to the way FastSemSim computes Resnik Information Content.
+Reminds IC(term1) = -log(p(term1)) with p(term1) the probability term1 is used in the annotation repository.
+Considering that some terms (e.g. (terminal terms) are not used in the repository, the probability they occur is nil and their IC is set to infinity.
+By applying a strict implementation FastSemSim refuse to process those pairs and is therefore limiting to compute pairwise similarity measures (not that the IC cannot be changed).
+Refers to the class TermSemSim method int_validate_single_term of the module TermSemSim  (if self.util.IC[term] == None: return None).
+Not also that this is not a problem for Gene to Gene comparisons as all pairwise computations involve terms which have been used by at least one gene.

+* Due to their performance GOSim and GOSemSim have been excluded from the large tests

-##### Gene products comparison
+#### Test 2: Gene products comparison

 This test aims at comparing the tools in computing similarity between gene products annotated by genes defined in the Gene Ontology.
 Four tests have been designed.